 This is an extraordinary flute by any standards.
 It is unusual in being a B-foot Nicholson flute.
 It has number of very specifically chosen added key touches and levers affording alternative means for obtaining certain keyed notes, it has some of the biggest fingerholes of any surviving Nicholson flute, and is an elaborately decorated model.
 It has survived in its original case with fittings and tools.
 But the most remarkable thing is that its entire history can be traced: It has perfect provenance.

 It was my first Nicholson flute, and I treasured it despite my being unable to play it because of the huge fingerholes.
 In 1980, while looking for accommodation as a Masters student at the University of East Anglia in Norwich, it was suggested by a friend that I knock on doors in the Cathedral Close.
 It was a happy accident that, knocking on the door of no 19, I was invited in by Canon James Gilchrist, and his wife Norah.
-They didn’t use the third floor of their substantial Edwardian house, so after deciding (apparently because I had ‘good shoes’) that I was OK, they rented me the top floor.
+They didn’t use the third floor of their substantial Edwardian house, so, a week later, after deciding (apparently because I had ‘good shoes’) that I was OK, they rented me the top floor.
 To compress a very long story I became part of the family, which among other things meant regular clerical breakfasts in the formal dining room, hung with extraordinary paintings.
 At some point in my time there James gave me a flute which had been passed down through his family, gently kick-starting my interest in 19C flutes.

 Years later, not being able to clearly decipher the Latin motto below the crest engraved on the lip plate but looking up ‘centaur’ in The British herald, or Cabinet of armorial bearings of the nobility and gentry, I was immediately lucky to find the Fitzmaurice arms, with the motto Virtute non verbis which echoed that on the flute.
-As the engraved monogram was clearly LRF, I googled the Fitzmaurice family and came up with a one Lewis Roper Fitzmaurice (1816-93) who was recorded as an explorer and surveyor aboard HMS Beagle, and after whom the Fitzmaurice River (in Australia’s Northern Territory) is named.
+As the engraved monogram was clearly LRF, I googled the Fitzmaurice family and came up with a Lewis Roper Fitzmaurice (1816-93) who was recorded as an explorer and surveyor aboard HMS Beagle, and after whom the Fitzmaurice River (in Australia’s Northern Territory) is named.
 He warranted his own page on Design and Art Australia Online, which read:

 A sketcher, surveyor and sailor who while serving on the Beagle, made some of the drawings subsequently reproduced in Stokes's Discoveries in Australia….. …He was born on 29 April 1816 in Deptford, England, son of Lewis Roper Fitzmaurice, a master mariner.
 He entered the Royal Navy on 12 January 1831.
 Fitzmaurice had joined the Beagle as mate, but Stokes later appointed him assistant-surveyor.
 As such, he carried out a survey of the Queensland coast between Flinders River and Van Diemen’s Inlet until severely wounded in the foot by the accidental discharge of a gun.
 Disabled by his injury, he was promoted lieutenant and given a pension.